ppavankumar727/NGO-Management-System/README.md

 NGO Management System
 =====

-Simple NGO Management System built with  php as a Mini Project for deeper understandin of how databases are managed and work flows of it
+Simple NGO Management System built with  php as a Mini Project for deeper understandin of how databases are managed and work flow of it

 ## Features
 * Login ,Signup ,Edit